 All appeals must be in writing and documentation attached of the reason(s) given in the appeal.
-The student must explain how the situation occurred that resulted in the suspension and what circumstances have changed that will now allow him/her to be a successful student.
+The student must explain how the situation that resulted in the suspension occurred, what circumstances have changed and outline a plan for student success.